robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 **Typical use cases:**
 - Setting up data unique to the test|task.
+- Executing preparation steps to navigate to the automated task or feature under test.
 - Distinguishing phases of a test|task in *setup* (aka *preparation* or *precondition checking*), *steps*, and *teardown* (aka *clean up* or *postconditions*).
-- Executing preparation steps to navigate to the feature under test.

 Example of defining a default Test|Task Setup in the suite settings and overriding it on a test case: